Lower Floor: TV Lounge, Dining Room, Kitchen

 is currently used as an indoor clothes drying and ironing area with

-year round and b) the smelly gas that comes out of the vat while
+here is perfect year round and b) the carbon dioxide that comes

-fermentation is taking place is easily directed through a tube and
+out of the vat while fermentation is taking place is easily directed

-out a small to outdoors.
-Another part of the kitchen leads to storage
+through a tube and out a small hatch to the outdoors.
+Another part

-cupboards, a small bathroom with shower, a wash room (plumbed in
+shower, a wash room (plumbed in for washing machine) and an adega

-freezer in it with some space for storage as well).
+or wine cellar (also has a chest freezer in it with some space for

 Two